-- Opera 10.63 is the last PowerPC version and requires OS X 10.4 Tiger or newer
+- Opera 10.63 was the last PowerPC version and requires OS X 10.4 Tiger or newer

-- Opera 11 and later require an Intel-based Mac, appears to support OS X 10.4 Tiger
+- Opera 11 and later require an Intel-based Mac and 11.10 is the last to support OS X 10.4 Tiger

-- Opera 12 requires OS X 10.5 Leopard or newer on an Intel Mac
+- Opera 12.16 was the last to support OS X 10.5 Leopard on an Intel Mac

-- Opera 18 requires OS X 10.6 Snow Leopard or newer
+- Opera 25 was the last to support OS X 10.6 Snow Leopard

-- Opera 38 recommends OS X 10.9 Mavericks or newer
+- Versions since then require OS X 10.9 Mavericks or newer

 - Opera Software, Wikipedia